dipsatch/Dockerized-RailsApp/README.md

 * Nginx was used as the web server
 * The application used Puma for the application server
 * The application used MySQL for the database

+### Refer DOCUMENTATION.pdf to know how to setup and run the dockerized app